1. Home

 It's best to do a HPI check to find out exactly why it was written off.
 Then get a professional to make sure it's been repaired to a safe condition.

 Category S cars have had structural damage to the chassis or frame - they must be repaired with professional equipment.
-There's no legal requirement for the work to be checked before the car goes back on the road, though.
+Although there's no legal requirement for the work to be checked before the car goes back on the road.

 Can I sell a Cat S car?